reagento/dishka/README.md

 #### Key features:

 * **Scopes**.
 Any object can have a lifespan for the entire app, a single request, or even more fractionally.
-Many frameworks either lack scopes entirely or offer only two.
+Many frameworks either lack scopes completely or offer only two.
 Here, you can define as many scopes as needed.
 * **Finalization**.
 Some dependencies, like database connections, need not only to be created but also carefully released.
 Many frameworks lack this essential feature.
 * **Modular providers**.
 Instead of creating many separate functions or one large class, you can split factories